 Ancient Icelandic was essentially the same Norse spoken by our Viking forefathers.
 And the language really hasn't changed or evolved much since then.
 We are located on a small Nordic island in the North Atlantic Ocean far away from everyone else.
 This means our language hasn't really had an influx of foreign influences like other countries in mainland Europe.

 Something quite interesting from a linguistic point of view is that Icelanders can read the Icelandic sagas in their original language.
 The most important work in Icelandic literature was written in the Viking mother tongue old Norse.
 Understanding an ancient language is surprising, because most languages change and evolve significantly over such a long period of time.
 Old English, for example, was used until the 12th century and is pretty much indecipherable to modern-day English speakers.

 Much of our country’s linguistic purity comes more from isolation and geography.
 Modern Icelandic hasn't strayed too much from the old Norse Viking settlers spoke over a thousand years ago.

 Icelandic isn't the only language spoken in Iceland.

 People in Iceland speak English extremely well.
 In fact, the only people you'll find who don't really speak English are part of the older generation.
 English has become the global lingua franca, which means many children are required to study it as part of their compulsory schooling.
 Iceland is no exception, and English studies are mandatory for students as part of their curriculum.

-Additionally, TV shows and movies are shown in English with Icelandic subtitles rather than being dubbed.
+Additionally, TV shows and movies are shown in English with Icelandic subtitles rather than being dubbed, and many popular Icelandic bands write their lyrics in English.
 This helps Icelanders not only have a pretty good ear for the language but also have easily understandable accents.